yupidevs/yupi/docs/source/examples/example4.rst

 3. Computation of the variables
 -------------------------------

-We can improve the standard plot, by making some transformation to the tracked trajectories.

-First, we can rotate them 90 degrees to better illustrate the effect of
+We can improve the visualization, by making some transformation to the tracked trajectories.
+First, we can rotate them 90 degrees to better illustrate the effect of gravity:
-gravity:

 .. code-block:: python

-   tl[0].add_polar_offset(0, - pi / 2)
+   tl[0].rotate(- pi / 2)
-   tl[1].add_polar_offset(0, - pi / 2)
+   tl[1].rotate(- pi / 2)

 Next, we update the system of reference to place it in the initial position of